-So, this spring theme printable game came out of necessity at my house.
+So, this spring theme game for preschoolers came out of necessity at my own house.
 It’s a cooperative game, which means that all players work together as a team to win the game.
 I’ve shared some other cooperative games below.

 While my oldest kids are too old to enjoy it, but my youngest three have plenty to learn.
 (That said, my oldest kids could learn from it too.
 Ha, ha!)

 FAQ About The Benefits of Games for Preschoolers

 Playing games with your preschooler is more than just a special bonding time.
 Playing games has huge benefits!
 Here are some benefits of playing games with your young learners.
 They can: